kwesiObuobi/slightly_techie_posts/backend/README.md

 * **Python 3.10** - Follow instructions to install the latest version of python 3 for your platform.
 Visit the [python docs](https://www.python.org/).

 * **Virtual Environment and PIP dependencies** - Virtual envrionements are recommended whenever python is being used for projects.
-This keeps your dependecies separate and organized for each project.
-Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+This keeps your dependencies separate and organized for each project. <br/>Navigate to the `/backend` directory, and follow the instructions from the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to set up a virual environment for your platform, and activate it for this project.

-* **PIP Dependencies** - Once your virtual environment is set up and running, install the required dependencies by navigating to the `/backend` directory and running:
+* **PIP Dependencies** - Once your virtual environment is set up and running/active, install the required dependencies by navigating to the `/backend` directory and running:

 > **Note** - Ensure you are in your virtual environment.